team4909/2018-Core/README.md

 The Green Alliance Scouting Platform has been designed from the ground up to enable teams to share data beyond any event, district, or region.
 This influx of data is especially beneficial to teams at higher levels of play as they have more data to reference in strategic decisions and picking alliance partners.
 TGA consists of a cross-platform application and a community of FIRSTers willing to gather scouting data for the collective.

 ## Supported Hardware
-The Green Alliance tries to accomodate the workflows of most teams using the following configurations.
+The Green Alliance tries to accomodate the workflows of most teams by supporting a variety of configurations.

 ### Recommended Hardware
 - 6x [Kindle Fire](http://a.co/7w5EHTq)